alosadagrande/tekton-dpdk/blog.md

 task.tekton.dev/openshift-client-cluster created
 ```

 Once all the `Tasks` are defined, it is time to create the [pipeline-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipeline-dpdk-testpmd.yaml) `Pipeline` that includes all of them in a single workflow.
-As you may notice, the five `Tasks` explained are defined in the _spec_ field.
+As you may notice, the four `Tasks` explained are defined in the _spec_ field.

 > :exclamation: Notice that it is possible to define parameters inside the tasks, so it makes the pipeline more re-usable.